Khalid-alz/VAWT-CAES-RO-System-Code/README.md

-# MATLAB Code for Multi-Objective Optimisation of a VAWT-CAES-RO System
+# MATLAB Code for modelling and multi-objective optimisation of a wind-driven desalination system

 This repository contains the MATLAB source code and associated data files to support the findings of the paper: [To be included upon publication].